 St. Paul's Weekday Preaching Series // St. Paul's Episcopal Church across from Capitol Square has held a well-known preaching series since 1897 that takes place each weekday during Lent.
-They also serve lunch before and after these daily services ($8) with proceeds supporting St. Paul's outreach grants.
-You can read more about St. Paul's Lenten Preaching Series here.
+They also serve lunch before and after these daily services with proceeds supporting St. Paul's outreach grants.
+You can read more about St. Paul's Lenten Preaching Series on their Web site.

 Meditations from the Society of St. John the Evangelist // The brothers of SSJE, an Episcopal religious order, partners with Virginia Theological Seminary to offer daily Lenten meditations by email.

 Forward Movement // Copies of Forward Day by Day (small booklets daily devotions based on the lectionary) are available for purchase in the parish office ($1 each).
 A selection of Forward Movement books is available in our bookshop.